nanoscopic/tripe/README.md

 ## X should get paid Y

-1. "Waiters should be be paid a higher tip"
+1. "Waiters should be paid a higher tip"

-This is a slight variant from the typicaly X should get Y, as it is pro tipping culture, and is, imo, driven by people who want to make money fast doing easy work in a short amount of time.
+This is a slight variant from the typical X should get Y, as it is pro tipping culture, and is, imo, driven by people who want to make money fast doing easy work in a short amount of time.
 The idea that handing people plates of food should earn a person a percentage of the value of the plate of food is just crazy.

 2. "Mothers if paid fairly should make $180k/yr to take care of a child"